OnePageCRM/java-client-wrapper/README.md

 - Import the project into your IDE.

-- Create a config.properties file containing your OnePageCRM username and password.
+- Create a config.properties file containing your OnePageCRM user_id and auth_key.

 ## Example
 The following is an example of a method which will:
-- Log in a user.
+- Authenticate a user.
 - Display details about the user and their account.
 - Get their Action Stream.
 - Get their a-to-z list of Contacts.